-This article is sponsored by Camaloon, the Barcelona-based start up who specialise in creating high-quality customised products, made especially for you.
+This article is sponsored by Camaloon, the Barcelona-based start-up that specializes in creating high-quality customized products, made especially for you.

 The truth is that fine white sand in your USB port equals an expensive repairs bill.
 And that, contrary to popular belief, working outside the office doesn’t necessarily offer the stress-free lifestyle that many might imagine.

-To find out more, I caught up with Lino Uruñuela, SEO manager at Barcelona-based start-up Camaloon that specialises in personalised products – and an old hand at working the corporate life over 500km from his office.
+To find out more, I caught up with Lino Uruñuela, SEO manager at Barcelona-based start-up Camaloon that specializes in personalized products – and an old hand at working the corporate life over 500km from his office.

 You’re employed at an office in Barcelona and live in San Sebastián.
 Hardly anyone in your team sees you regularly.
-Do you ever work in your pyjamas?
+Do you ever work in your pajamas?

 Working remotely is usually a privilege for freelancers.
 Do you think it’s going to be the norm for regularly employed people in 10 years’ time?